Anna Hanika

-Life
+Early life and World War II

 Anna Hanika was born in Vienna, the youngest of her parents' three recorded children.
 Therese and Karl Hanika's family was unusually spread out in terms of the children's ages.
-When Anna was born Anton, her brother was 18 and her sister Joanna was 12.
+When Anna was born, her brother Anton was 18 and her sister Joanna was 12.
 Her mother was 48.
-Anna's father died when she was still only 6.
+Anna's father died when she was six.
 The duration of her schooling was restricted to the minimum required by law in order that she might devote herself to the care of her widowed mother.
-War ended in 1918.
-The economic destruction of the previous four years had destroyed the family's savings.
+When World War I ended in 1918, the family's savings had been destroyed by the economic destruction of the previous four years.
 Anna's elder sister Johanna became a Carmelite nun.
 Anna was also a committed Roman Catholic, but she stayed on at home to look after her mother.
-From 1923 she provided for the family by working as an accounting clerk with the Christian-Socialist Trades Union of Service Workers.
-After institution ceased to exist in 1938 she took similar work with a German-owned ball-bearing manufacturer.
+From 1923, she provided for the family by working as an accounting clerk with the Christian-Socialist Trades Union of Service Workers.
+After the institution ceased to exist in 1938, she took similar work with a German-owned ball-bearing manufacturer.

 At work she came into contact with people who later because operatives and members of Austrian Resistance groups which would emerge after 1938 under the leadership of Jacob Kastelic, Karl Lederer and Roman Scholz.
 She also acquired a fiancé, a deputy inspector with the Vienna Electricity Company, Rudolf Wallner.
 It was at the end of 1939 that she was persuaded by Wallner to become a member of the “Greater Austria Liberation Movement” (“Großösterreichische Freiheitsbewegung”) which had been set up a year earlier in the wake of the 1938 annexation of Austria by Nazi Germany.
-The group's origins lay in a commitment to the creation of a separate "Danube federation", a catholic grouping of states in the Upper Danube region that would include Bavaria and Austria (as defined after 1919).
+The group's origins lay in a commitment to the creation of a separate "Danube federation", a catholic grouping of states in the Upper Danube region that would include Bavaria and Austria (as defined in the Treaty of Saint-Germain-en-Laye (1919)).
 As the oppressive nature of Nazi government became increasingly apparent, the movement became more simply an anti-government operation.
 It never numbered more than a few hundred members, but its existence threatened the Nazi state which was a one-party state.